POSSIBLE-X/did-web-service/README.md

 The DID Web service is a microservice in the POSSIBLE dataspace which handles:

-- Provision of a new did:web that can be used for signing and verification.
+- Provisioning of a new did:web that can be used for signing and verification.
-- Provision of the DID document for a did:web that the service manages.
+- Deleting and updating existing did:web identities.
-  - Currently, the DID document lists one verification method that refers to the common public key.
+- Provisioning of the DID document for a did:web that the service manages.
-- Provision of the certificate associated with a did:web that the service manages.
+- Provisioning of the certificates associated with a did:web that the service manages.

 ## Structure